 |Powdered milk waste water||l/l||0.8-1.5|

 Raw milk is a versatile commodity.
-In a dairy, in can be converted into various different products - milk and cheese production reach highest annual global production volumes.
-Common to each product are the initial processing steps, namely clarification and pasteurisation, already consuming large amounts of energy to reach temperatures around 95°C. The subsequent processing varies with the desired product.
+In a dairy, in can be converted into various products – milk and cheese production reach highest annual global production volumes.
+Common to each product are the initial processing steps, namely clarification and pasteurization, already consuming large amounts of energy to reach temperatures around 95°C. The subsequent processing varies with the desired product.
 Energy intensive manufacturing steps are spray drying the powdered milk and condensation for condensed milk.
 Also, the bottling of milk requires energy in the form of heat to disinfect the bottles delivered.
-Throughout the production chain, raw milk and products have to be stored at chilled temperatures, requiring energy in the form of refrigeration to maintain the quality of the processed goods.
+Throughout the production chain, raw milk and products must be stored at chilled temperatures, requiring energy in the form of refrigeration to maintain the quality of the processed goods.
 Since many nowadays dairies are multi-product facilities, an elaborated energy concept is of steadily gaining importance.

 CHP potential in dairies

 The share of the energy costs in the gross added value in dairies vary significantly with the products with a spread of factor 10 in specific energy demand of different products.
-Thermal energy is required for flash boilers for pasteurisation, bottle washing, drying, condensing, air condition and cooling.
+Thermal energy is required for flash boilers for pasteurization, bottle washing, drying, condensing, air condition and cooling.
 With the rise of automation technology, automated packing and filling, electric energy is gaining an increasing share in the overall energy costs.

 Three main aspects positively affect to efficiency of the dairy process and increase the potential for CHP integration: